Distributed Secret Sharing over a Public Channel from Correlated Random Variables: Introduction

 \section{Introduction}

-Consider a dealer who distributes to multiple participants the shares of a secret $S$ with the requirements that only predefined subsets of participants are able to reconstruct $S$ by pooling their shares, and all other subsets of participants must be unable to learn anything about the secret, in an information-theoretic sense.
+Consider a dealer who distributes to $L$ participants the shares of a secret $S$ with the requirements that any $t$ participants are able to reconstruct $S$ by pooling their shares, and any subsets of participants with cardinality strictly smaller than $t$ must be unable to learn anything about the secret, in an information-theoretic sense.
+More specifically, the dealer forms $L$ shares $(M_1, \ldots, M_L)$ from the secret $S$, and transmits each share $S_l$ to Participant $l \in \{1,\ldots,L\}$ via an individual and information-theoretically secure channel.
+The setting is depicted in Figure \ref{fig1} for the case $(L,t)=(3,2)$.

 This secret-sharing problem was first introduced by Shamir in~\cite{shamir1979share} and, independently, by Blakley in \cite{blakley}.
 Subsequently, numerous variants have been extensively studied in the computer science literature, see, for instance, \cite{stinson2005cryptography,beimel} and references therein.
-In most studies, it is assumed that the dealer can distribute to the participants the shares of the secret through information-theoretically secure channels that are available at no cost.
+In these studies of information-theoretically secure secret sharing, it is assumed that the dealer can distribute to the participants the shares of the secret through information-theoretically secure channels that are available at no cost, as in the setting depicted in Figure \ref{fig:5a}.
 Recently, to avoid this assumption, an information-theoretic treatment of secret sharing over noisy channels has been proposed in~\cite{zou2015information} by leveraging information-theoretic security results at the physical~layer.
 Specifically, in \cite{zou2015information}, the information-theoretically secure channels of traditional secret-sharing models are replaced by a noisy broadcast channel from the dealer to the participants so that secret sharing reduces to physical-layer security for a coumpound wiretap channel~\cite{Liang09}.